|

 STORY GENERATORS

-Generator: Let us give you the frame to build your story on.
+Our own amazing Story Generator: Let us give you the frame to build your story on.

 The Bonderator: Create your own James Bond story with the framework supplied.

-These generators were based on the old idea of choosing elements of a story out of a hat, chalk box or whatever was available, but I think I may have been the first to develop the internet format, with the help of my son.
+These generators were based on the old idea of choosing elements of a story out of a hat, chalk box or whatever was

 SHORT STORIES

-Roald Dahl.
-The stories for older readers are quite weird and the endings are often unexpected.
-Webpages are lively but painfully slow.
+Information about the short stories of Roald Dahl.
+The stories for older readers are quite weird and the endings are often

 Short Story collection.